tajohnsonn/Homework9-GoodReadMeGenerator-/README.md

 ## Installation
-To install necessary dependencies, run the following command: npm init
+To install necessary dependencies, run the following command:
+Npm init

 ## Usage
-this is a useful tool if you do not want to create a readme manually
+All you will need to do is clone this repo to your local device

 ## License
 MIT
 ## Contributing
+lease connect with me if you have any issues or if you would like to contribute to this project
 ## Tests
-To perform a test, run the following command:
+To perform a test, run the following command: node index.js to run file.

 ## Questions